gobootler/imdb-search/README.md

 ## *Brief*

 1) Create an Entity-Relationship (ER) diagram of the IMDB dataset.
-2) Load the IMDB dataset into a PostgreSQL database.
+2) Load the IMDB dataset into provided PostgreSQL database.
 3) Create an `express` api with 2 primary routes:
    * `/search`
      * Search route which returns an array of titles
-     * In the returned array, each element should contain a subset of the complete data for that title (`title.basics`)
+     * In the returned array, each element should contain a subset of the complete data for that title (see `title.basics`)
    * `/title/<titleId>`
-     * Title details route which returns _all_ data around a given title in an organized manner
+     * Title details route which returns _all_ related data for a given title in an organized manner
 4) Optimize for scale! 🚀🚀🚀